YueLi-0816/test/omnibrowser_local_deployment_manual.md

 Follow the instructions to set up the environment:

-1.  set up a saperated python environment using conda or virtualenv (<https://virtualenv.pypa.io/en/stable/userguide/>)
+1.  set up a isolated python environment using conda or virtualenv (<https://virtualenv.pypa.io/en/stable/userguide/>)

 2.  install required packages listed in server_side/requirements.txt